-- 2.11.
+2.11.
 There are no specific requests for "invest to save" funding in the Business and Improvement Plan, although the detail demonstrates that additional funding is needed in the early years of the Plan to assist with delivery of savings and containing demand pressure in future years and helpful assumptions are given on the impact of these proposals.
 Reference is also made to applying for grant funding from the DfE to support transformational change.
+The plan sets out the significant impact of loss of DfE funding compared to previous years.
 The savings proposals include ambitious targets to reduce placements costs and less stretching targets for some other areas.
-It is assumed that the proposals have built in inflation and that SCF will be able to contain further demand and inflationary pressures within its medium-term financial plans as this was built into the modelling undertaken by Mutual Ventures. - 2.12.
-SCF will be asked to produce quarterly updates and the first update should set out a medium-term financial strategy to becoming financially sustainable and include updates on progress against the improvement plan.
-This will assist the Council to set its own MTFS building in sufficient funding for SCF in future years, as well as receiving assurance information to demonstrate that the services are value for money.
+It is assumed that the proposals have built in inflation and that SCF will be able to contain further demand and inflationary pressures within its medium-term financial plans as this was built into the modelling undertaken by Mutual Ventures.

+2.12.
+SCF is required to produce its draft annual business plan by 30 September in the previous financial year.
+Complying with this timetable will assist the Council with its budget setting process and its own Medium Term Financial Strategy for future years.